nanana37/eacces-modifier/test/kernel/may_follow_link/README.md

 Cannot go through symlink which is:

-- made by other user
 - under sticky & world-wide dir(e.g., /tmp).
+- made by the user who does not own the directory
 - *this happens even if you are root

 ```bash